jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 and Incident Sharing, it is free to use, and links to VERIS resources are at the beginning of this report.

 The collection method and conversion techniques differed between contributors.
 In general, three basic methods (expounded below) were used to accomplish this:

-32 https:github.comvz\-riskdbirtreegh\-pages
-33 As does this sentence.
-1Direct recording of paid external forensic investigations and related intelligence operations conducted by Verizon using the VERIS Webapp
+1 Direct recording of paid external forensic investigations and related intelligence operations conducted by Verizon using the VERIS Webapp

 2 Direct recording by partners using VERIS

-3 Converting partners existing schema into VERIS
+3 Converting partners’ existing schema into VERIS

 All contributors received instruction to omit any information that might identify organizations or individuals involved.

 Some source spreadsheets are
 converted to our standard spreadsheet formatted through automated mapping